 The most interesting part of Banksy’s latest – call it audacious or cynical – is the caption under the video that said: ”The urge to destroy is also a creative urge.”
 These words, which the author of the post misattributed to Picasso, are actually a quote from The Reaction in Germany, a book by Russian anarchist Mikhail Bakunin.
 Putting aside the issue of misattribution – which may or may not be intentional – the choice of ascribing the provenance to the great artist is perplexing in an iconoclastic gesture.
 Has then the two-part spectacle failed since it came from a decidedly outsider artist who is concomitantly seeking institutional acceptance?

 It remains to be seen whether or not Banksy’s Girl with Balloon will be shortlisted for the next year Turner Prize.
 For those who would like to bet on it – the image of England’s most beloved painting is available at Target at $63.54 a print (shredder not included).
-And while Banksy’s show certainly helped creating a thrilling night at the Sotheby’s, we can’t help but fell slightly disappointed that the spotlight was taken away from issues surrounding the record-breaking sale of Jenny Saville’s Propped.
+And while Banksy’s show certainly helped create a thrilling night at the Sotheby’s, we can’t help but feel slightly disappointed that the spotlight was taken away from issues surrounding the record-breaking sale of Jenny Saville’s Propped.